 If you’re looking for a one-of-a-kind holiday craft project that will help ring in the snowflake season, look no further.
 This wreath uses garden trimmings from a favorite shrub and some dried seed heads to create a lovely and sophisticated decoration.
 And you can keep it up all winter long.
 The steps are simple, and the whole process should take less than 30 minutes.
 The best part is that the finished product looks like it was delivered straight from the North Pole to your door.

 What you’ll need

 - Two or three pliable branches from a deciduous tree or shrub

 - White spray paint

 - Ribbon (optional)

 - Hot glue

-- Cut 2 to 3 pliable branches off a deciduous shrub or tree.
+- Cut two or three pliable branches off a deciduous shrub or tree.